-A cosy shop on the second floor of a small building, Nikudoresukaisendon features an iconic dish that is literally what the store name means: “Meat dress seafood bowl”.
+When looking for places to eat in Shibuya, you mustn’t miss this cosy shop on the second floor of a small building.
+Nikudoresukaisendon features an iconic dish that is literally what the store name means: “Meat dress seafood bowl”.

 Each signature bowl (1,600 yen) comes chock full with fluffy rice, minced tuna, and an egg — then dressed with delicate slices of lightly seared A5 wagyu, and topped with generous servings of salmon roe and sea urchin.

 What really stood out, however, was turning the rice bowl into chazuke (soupy rice).
 The store recommends that you leave about one-third of your rice bowl for this.

 Simply pour in some of its complimentary dashi broth and you’ll be enjoying the luscious flavours with every sip.